 - This application must be completely printed on line.
 We recommend you keep a copy for your records.
 You may also keep an electronic copy by saving the completed form to your computer.
 You must use a different file name in order to preserve your entries.
 NO hand written forms, letters or cards will be accepted.

 - We prefer that the application be sent as an email attachment.
-Email the application to the National Eagle Scout Coordinator and request that the application be sent to the appropriate coordinator within your department.
+Email the application to the Department Eagle Scout Coordinator and request that the application be sent to the appropriate coordinator within your department.
 A 45 day notice is required to have a presenter at the Court of Honor.
 Postal mail applications will not be accepted.

 Note: These guidelines must be followed in order to receive a certificate.
 If these guidelines are not followed a certificate may not be sent.